Estebangmz666/StayHub/docs/Architecture Document/use-cases.markdown

 ### UC-006: Make Reservation
 - **Actor**: Guest
 - **Description**: Allows a guest to make a reservation by selecting dates and confirming details, to secure accommodation for their trip.
-- **Preconditions**: The guest is authenticated and on an accommodation details page.
+- **Preconditions**: The guest is authenticated and on accommodation details page.
 - **Basic Flow**:
   1. The guest selects available dates on the calendar and specifies the number of guests (within maximum capacity).
   2. The system validates the dates (available, not past) and guest count.